QGIS Trigger Workflow for Madagascar#

 ../../_images/MAD_Trigger_workflow_Step3.png

-Model Input & Output
+Model Inputs & Outputs

+2. A new window will open.
+Here you need to define the model’s inputs and outputs.
 For each of these mandatory inputs, you click on the dropdown arrow and choose the respective file.

 1. ADM1 = mdg_admbnda_adm1_BNGRC_OCHA_20181031